quantumlib/Cirq/docs/google/devices.md

 Note: gate durations are subject to change based on device or configuration.
 To get gates durations for a specific device, see the [Device specification](./specification.md#gate-durations) page.
-Also note that some gates (such as Z gates or Fsim gates) have multiple variations that can have different durations.
+Also note that some gates (such as Z gates or FSim gates) have multiple variations that can have different durations.

 ### One qubit gates